 His numbers against Washington this season were good.
 The situation Dakota Hudson and his St. Louis Cardinals find themselves in today is not.
 With his team down 3-games-to-none in the National League Championship Series, ex-Mississippi State star Hudson is set to start for the Cardinals tonight at Washington.
 The rookie right-hander, a 16-game winner in 2019, allowed just three earned runs in 13 innings in two starts against the Nationals this season, one in May, the other in September.
 He won the latter, in St. Louis, and lost the former, at Nationals Park.
 Nationals batters hit just .184 against Hudson, a sinkerball specialist.
 Anthony Rendon, who rakes against everybody it seems, was 2-for-3 with the lone home run.
 Yan Gomes was 2-for-6.
 (Southern Miss alum Brian Dozier, unlikely to start, was 0-for-3 against Hudson.)
 Hudson made one start in the NLDS against Atlanta, yielding one run in 4 2/3 innings in Game 4, an elimination game – at home — that St. Louis rallied to win.
 As much as they need a quality effort from Hudson, the Cardinals need runs even more.
 In an effort to wake up their slumbering attack, the Cardinals gave Mississippi Braves alum Jose Martinez a start in right field in Game 3.
 He went 2-for-4, but the Cards managed only one run.
 The 6-foot-6 Martinez hit .285 as the regular right fielder for the 2013 M-Braves.

 After a rough season in Triple-A, Chris Ellis is trying to iron some things out in the Mexican Pacific League.
 The former Ole Miss (and Mississippi Braves) right-hander has made two appearances for Monterrey, yielding a run on two hits in two innings.
-Ellis made his big league debut in March with Texas as a Rule 5 pick but was promptly returned to the St. Louis organization and spent the season at Triple-A Memphis.
+Ellis made his big league debut in March with Kansas City as a Rule 5 pick but was promptly returned to the St. Louis organization and spent the season at Triple-A Memphis.
 He was 5-5 with a 7.18 ERA. … Also playing winter ball are Mississippi State product Jacob Robson and Southwest Mississippi Community College alum Kade Scivicque, both Detroit farmhands.
 Robson, who batted .267 with nine homers and 25 steals at Triple-A Toledo, is off to a 3-for-9 start with a homer for Aguilas Cibaenas in the Dominican Winter League.
 Scivicque, a onetime M-Braves catcher, is 2-for-7 in two games for Gigantes del Cibao of the DWL.
 He hit .295 with nine homers this year between Triple-A and Double-A. P.S.
 Neither of the Mississippi college products on the National League Championship Series teams has had an impact heading into Game 3 tonight in Washington.
 Former Southern Miss standout Brian Dozier played two innings at second base for the Nationals as part of a double-switch in Game 2.
 He didn’t bat.
 Ex-MSU star Dakota Hudson is slated to start Game 4 for St. Louis on Tuesday; he did not work in the first two games.

 Eat up some innings.
 That was Job 1 for Brandon Woodruff on Wednesday, and in that he succeeded.
 History will show that Woodruff, the former Wheeler High and Mississippi State standout, took the loss in Game 5 of the National League Championship Series.
 But he pitched well and, most important for Milwaukee, he pitched 5 1/3 innings, giving some needed rest to other members of the bullpen that carries the Brewers’ hopes.
 The Los Angeles Dodgers lead the series 3-2 after Wednesday’s 5-2 victory at Dodger Stadium.
 Woodruff, who had thrown two hitless innings in Game 1, came on – as part of a master plan – one batter into Game 5 and pitched into the sixth, battling Clayton Kershaw blow for blow.
 “I was just trying to get deep in the game,” Woodruff said in a TV interview.
 He allowed five hits – all singles — and a walk, hit two batters and was charged with three runs, one of them unearned.
 He struck out eight of the 22 batters he faced.
 He was lifted after allowing an opposite-field hit to Max Muncy that delivered a runner from second base and put LA ahead 2-1.
 Though Woodruff’s longest stint in an MLB game this year was five innings back in May, he threw five or more in 10 of his 17 Triple-A starts.
 Length was what the Brewers needed Wednesday, and that’s what Woodruff gave them, along with a chance to win.
 Manager Craig Counsell praised his effort.
 And now the vaunted Brewers pen is locked and loaded for Game 6 on Friday in Milwaukee.